RedisLabsModules/graphicsmagick/README.md

-# Redis Module wrapping libGraphicsMagick
+# rm_graphicsmagick: Redis Module wrapping libGraphicsMagick

+Provides (some of) the functionality of the [GraphicsMagick](http://www.graphicsmagick.org) image processing system inside of redis.
-Currently very limited functionality is supported more as a POC than anything practical.
+Currently very limited functionality is supported more as a POC than anything practical, but it can fairly easily be extended to do whatever "magick" you want.

 ## Building it